kylenoad/plantapp/readme.md

 - **Last Watered** – Indicates when the last watering event happened.

 [View the live Plant Monitor dashboard](https://plantvue.netlify.app/)
+Note: If the dashboard hasn’t been used for a while, it may take ~30 seconds to load.
+This is because the backend API is hosted on a free tier and spins down during inactivity.

 ![Plant 1](https://github.com/user-attachments/assets/08ac5ba7-ba06-44b1-8266-b46a5c149821)
 ![Plant 2](https://github.com/user-attachments/assets/7bce8b52-3fc4-4aae-bb98-7fa55d625577)